DarrenDavy12/Ingest-data-with-a-pipeline-in-Microsoft-Fabric/readme.md

 🚀 Overview

-In this lab, we implemented a full ETL pipeline that:
+In this lab, we implemented a full ELT pipeline that:

 Extracts data from an external HTTP source
 Loads it into a Fabric Lakehouse